xxh/xxh-plugin-xonsh-pipe-liner/README.md

 Pipe liner plugin adds `pl` alias and allows modify strings from pipe.

-Install:
+Note!
+This is the old version of xonsh [xontrib-pipeliner](https://github.com/anki-code/xontrib-pipeliner).

 ## Install
 From xxh repo: